-In order to carry out its ordinary duties to staff, pupils and parents, the School needs to process a wide range of personal data about individuals (including current, past and prospective pupils or parents) as part of its daily operation.
+In order to carry out its ordinary duties to Early Years' pupils and parents, the School needs to process a range of personal data about individuals as part of its daily operation.

-Some of this activity the School will need to carry out in order to fulfil its legal rights, duties or obligations - including those under a contract with staff, parents of its pupils or others who use the School's facilities.
+Some of this activity the School will need to carry out in order to fulfil its legal rights, duties or obligations - including those under a contract with parents of its pupils or others who use the School's facilities.